 Since the very beginning of America’s settlement, Massachusetts has been at the forefront of the country’s development.
-From pilgrims to patriots, Boston has led the charge to freedom, equality, and progressive thinking.
-Its residents reflect the state’s core role in shaping America, from legends like the Kennedys to the descendents of sea captains in Nantucket.
+From pilgrims to patriots, Boston has led the charge to freedom, equality, and progressive thinking, which you can see today on the Freedom Trail.
+Its residents reflect the state’s core role in shaping America, from legends like the Kennedy's to the descendants of sea captains in Nantucket.
 Everyone here is proud of what Massachusetts and its people have achieved.

 One of early America’s most famous and successful colonies was at Plymouth, which was founded by the Pilgrims who sailed from England on the Mayflower in 1620.
 The Puritans, another religious group seeking freedom from the crown, founded the Massachusetts Bay Colony in 1630 on what is now Boston.
 Amazingly, Harvard University was founded just six years later in 1636, making it the oldest college in America.

 Many significant events in America’s history took place in Massachusetts.
 The Salem witch trials happened here in 1692, reflecting the staunch religious ideology that shaped most of the state’s early settlements.
 Massachusetts was also at the head of the independence movement as early as the 1680s.
 The 1770 Boston Massacre and 1773 Boston Tea Party were two more pivotal events that led to the American Revolution.

 Key figures of the patriot movement lived in Boston, including John Adams, Samuel Adams and John Hancock.
 The fighting between the British Redcoats and the colonists erupted at Lexington and Concord in April 1775.
 General George Washington’s first victory over the British came at the Siege of Boston in the winter of 1775.